ia74/susdeck/README.md

 # Susdeck

+Susdeck is love.
+Susdeck is life.
+Susdeck is not a Stream Deck.
-Susdeck is a "soundboard" meant to model a Stream Deck with macro capabilities.
+Susdeck is a macro pad meant to model a Stream Deck with macro capabilities.
 Susdeck does not play sounds, it is meant to control your computer with minimal ease like a Stream Deck.
 You'll need to set up your own soundboard, keybinds, icons (if wanted) if you want a setup like mine.
 For the soundboard, I recommend [Soundux](https://github.com/Soundux/Soundux).